Installed at St James’s Church, Piccadilly, London.

 ‘Her floe-fall lament (COP21)’ was made by freezing 66 litres of water in an oil drum.
 Placed to cause maximum disruption, the constant amplified sound of the melt-water pouring into the oil barrel was an insistent reminder of something happening in real-time elsewhere in the World.

 “I made my first ice-melt in 2006, after attending a Climate Change seminar for artists at the RSA.
-Profoundly shocked I needed to address the issue in my work; since then I have used thawing ice to symbolise transformation and resolution.
+Profoundly shocked I needed to address the issue in my work; since then I have used thawing ice to symbolise transformation and the passing of time.
 The outcome is inevitable, but with it come release, warmth and a certain stillness after days of noise and agitation."

 'Her floe-fall lament (COP21), Sara Mark.
 2015